Luann by Greg Evans and Karen Evans for September 18, 2016

 9. Missing large

-Make Mine Marvel about 8 years ago
+Make Mine Marvel over 8 years ago

 Many of my musician friends had already established something of a name for themselves before getting married.
 It made sense for them to keep their maiden names.
 The same holds true for women in any number of professional fields.